Skip to contents

 grad = Method Notes

-"analytical" Chain rule through V_pred Omega/sigma analytical; struct thetas FD only
+"analytical" (default) Chain rule through V_pred Omega/sigma analytical; struct thetas from the order-2 sensitivity model, FD only if it cannot be built

-"fd" Forward FD of full NLL All parameters; n_p + 1 NLL evals per step
+"fd" Central FD of full NLL All parameters; 2 n_p NLL evals per step

 adghControl() gradient modes: